EarthEngineering/protocol/EARTH-Protocol-english.md

 ## PongMessage

-`PongMessage`: the message implies that nodes are connected.
+The message implies that nodes are connected.

 message`PongMessage` contains 3 parameters: